khanhtrq/OMNI-DC-Canopy-Height/README.md

 We present a depth completion model that works well on unseen datasets and various depth patterns (zero-shot).
 It can be used to regularize Gaussian Splatting models to achieve better rendering quality, or work with LiDARs for dense mapping.

 ## Change Logs
+- 11/3/2025 Access pretrained weights through Huggingface :hugging_face:
 - 6/25/2025 Added a demo script for easy testing on custom data.
 - 6/25/2025 Paper accepted to ICCV 2025!
 - 3/21/2025 v1.1 relased.

 ## V1.1

 We find that concatenating the output of Depth Anyting v2 to the sparse depth map improves the results consistently, especially when the input depth is sparse (error reduced by 50% on NYU with 5 points compared to v1.0).

-Download the [Depth Anything checkpoint](https://huggingface.co/depth-anything/Depth-Anything-V2-Large/resolve/main/depth_anything_v2_vitl.pth?download=true) to `src/depth_models/depth_anything_v2/checkpoints`.
 Usage is the same as v1.0.
-See `testing_scripts/test_v1.1.sh` for an example.
-Checkpoint can be downloaded [here](https://drive.google.com/file/d/1ssJYFB3rQD5JEYgG7W6tRJg1hpQKvqPD/view?usp=sharing).

 <details>
   <summary>Detailed Accuracy Comparison Between v1.0 and v1.1</summary>